 Van Susteren offers guidance for coping with climate-induced anxiety.
 Take care of yourself, she says.
 Sleep.
 Exercise.
 Nurture relationships with friends and family.
 Laugh, dance, and play games.
 But most of all, she says, do something.
 Climate action can make for powerful medicine.
 It can restore self-efficacy and banish fear and fatalism.
 Granted, said Van Susteren, “you still need to have a strong stomach and a certain resiliency to want to go down into the trenches.”
 But that way lies hope, community and a shared sense of purpose.

 The psychiatrist has taken a healthy dose of her own medicine.
-She is helping to organize a rally for climate justice, to be held the morning of September 24th on the National Mall while Pope Francis addresses a joint session of Congress.
-The rally is the work of Moral Action on Climate, a coalition of social justice, environmental, and faith organizations.
+She helped to organize a rally for climate justice on the National Mall while Pope Francis addressed a joint session of Congress.
+The rally was the work of Moral Action on Climate, a coalition of social justice, environmental, and faith organizations.
 Said Van Susteren, “The faith tradition is bringing this incredible sense of the moral grounding in what we’re doing.”
 Organizers are preparing to host tens of thousands of demonstrators.

 Van Susteren says that she is hardly sleeping these days; her commitment to the rally has consumed all of her time.
 Her cell phone buzzes unremittingly, even during interviews, prompting the psychiatrist to roll her eyes and silence the device with a forceful tap.
 But her fatigue and frustration are side-effects of a potent remedy.
 She is treating her fear about the future with the best medicine around.